Mustafa al-Hawsawi

 diagnosed with chronic hemorrhoids, an anal fissure, and symptomatic rectal prolapse.

 Al-Hawsawi was transferred from CIA custody to military custody at Guantanamo on September 6, 2006.
-The Bush administration was then confident of passage of the Military Commissions Act of 2006, which restricted detainee use of habeas corpus, and prohibited them from using the federal court system (this provision was, however, ruled unconstitutional in Boumediene v.
+The Bush administration was then confident of the passage of the Military Commissions Act of 2006, which restricted detainee use of habeas corpus, and prohibited them from using the federal court system (this provision was, however, ruled unconstitutional in Boumediene v.
 Bush (2008), and numerous habeas corpus petitions were refiled in the federal courts).
 Al-Hawsawi remains incarcerated at Guantanamo Bay.
+On July 31 2024, Al-Hawsawi agreed to plead guilty to avoid the death penalty.
+His plea deal was revoked by Secretary of Defense Lloyd Austin two days later.